paveldroo/go-ogg-packer/README.md

 </p>
 <br>

+### Sample rates and channel support
+- Only 48000 kHz sample rate and 1 channel (mono) supported at the moment.
+Feel free to add a PR with different audio settings.

 ### RFCs
 - **RFC 6716**: [The Ogg Encapsulation Format Version 0](https://www.ietf.org/rfc/rfc3533.txt)

 ### Running
-Check out [examples](examples) for demonstration of using Go Ogg Packer with Opus or Wav files.
+Check out [examples](examples) for demonstration of using Go Ogg Packer with Wav files.

 ### Roadmap
 - [x] Use AudioBufferWriter wrapper for CGo ogg_packer to get green tests before implementing native Go code